Skip to main content

 Gustave Baumann (1881-1971)

 Gustave Baumann was born in Magdeburg, Germany on June 27, 1881.
 In 1891, his family moved from Germany to Chicago, Illinois.
 Baumann began working in Chicago’s commercial art district at age 16 to help support his family and later began attending night classes at the Art Institute of Chicago.
 From August 1904 to December 1905, Baumann returned to Germany to study at the Royal Kunstgewerbeschule (Arts and Crafts School) in Munich, where he learned the art of woodblock printing.
 Baumann returned to Chicago in 1906 and continued working as a commercial artist.
 In 1908, Baumann joined the Palette and Chisel Club of Chicago and began producing his first color woodcut prints.
-In June 1910, Baumann moved to Nashville in Brown County, Indiana, where he devoted himself full-time to making woodcuts.
+In June 1910, Baumann moved to Nashville in Brown County, Indiana, where he devoted himself full-time to printing color woodcuts.
 The art colony in Nashville made a significant impact on Baumann’s artistic development.
 He became fascinated by the landscapes and residents of Brown County and used them as the subjects for his first published print portfolio, In the Hills o’ Brown, in 1910.
 In 1915, Baumann won the gold medal for prints in the Panama-Pacific International Exposition in San Francisco.
 In 1917, Baumann left Indiana and moved around various art colonies in the northeast before settling for a short time in Wyoming, New York.

 In May 1918, Baumann visited the art colony in Taos, New Mexico.
 In October of that year, he exhibited his work at the recently opened Museum of New Mexico (now the New Mexico Museum of Art) in Santa Fe.
 Baumann decided to remain in Santa Fe and established a workspace in the museum basement before occupying studios at 140 Canyon Road and the old Methodist Church on San Francisco Street.
 In 1923, Baumann built a new home and studio at 409 Camino de las Animas, where he would reside for the remainder of his life.
 In December 1923, Baumann met Jane Henderson, a singer and actress from Denver, Colorado, at a dance at San Felipe Pueblo.
 Gustave and Jane were married on June 25, 1925 in Denver, after which they returned to Baumann’s Santa Fe home.
 Their daughter Ann was born in Santa Fe on July 31, 1927.

 Baumann was known for his vivid depictions of the Southwest and his use of vibrant colors.
-From the 1920s through the 1950s, Baumann produced some of his most iconic woodcuts inspired by the New Mexico landscape and daily life in Santa Fe, as well as his trips to Arizona and California.
+From the 1920s through the 1950s, Baumann produced some of his most iconic woodcuts inspired by the New Mexico landscape and daily life in Santa Fe, as well as his trips to Arizona, Colorado, and California.
 He carried out every aspect of the woodblock process himself, carving the blocks, mixing his own pigments, painting the blocks, and printing the images using a large hand-powered press.
 Baumann was also an accomplished painter, woodcarver, and marionette maker.
 He established his own puppet theater in Santa Fe, which put on public performances between 1932 and 1959.

 During his time in New Mexico, Baumann became an integral part of the Santa Fe cultural and social scene.
 He was one of the founding members of the Old Santa Fe Association, which sought to preserve the historical and cultural heritage of Santa Fe and prevent outside development.
 Baumann was also a key figure in the development of the modern Santa Fe Fiesta, and in 1926 he designed and built the first Zozobra figure with fellow artist Will Shuster.
 Baumann also restored and carved a replica of the statue of La Conquistadora at the Cathedral of St. Francis in 1934.
 From 1933-1934, Baumann served as the regional coordinator for New Mexico and Arizona for the Public Works of Art Project (PWAP), a federal New Deal program that sought to support struggling artists.
 In 1952, Baumann was named an Honorary Fellow of Art by the School of American Research; that same year, the Museum of New Mexico staged a retrospective exhibition of his work.
 In Baumann’s later years, health problems restricted his ability to carve and print new woodcuts and he focused primarily on painting.
 However, he continued to print, sell, and exhibit his woodcuts, as well as give interviews and lectures, throughout the 1950s and 1960s.
 Gustave Baumann died in Santa Fe on October 8, 1971.